rjduran/cm-code/live-servers/README.md

 To use this workflow you need to have Atom installed and be familiar with installing packages.

+Benefits:

+* Launch from Atom
+* Automatic reloading
+* Simple and easy to use server for rapid prototyping
+* Ability to use in combination with ngrok to tunnel (via secondary terminal window)

 1. Install the [atom-live-server](https://atom.io/packages/atom-live-server) package using apm or in Atom: Atom Preferences > Settings > Install > Search for "atom-live-server" and Install.
 ````
 apm install atom-live-server